ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 This spec defines the complete VDR-Prolog system running on a single laptop.
 No GPU.
 No device/host split.
 All compute is CPU with AVX2 SIMD.
 All memory is fixed-size arenas allocated at startup.
 No malloc after init.
 Target: Dell Legion 5 (~2019), 6-8 core x86_64, 16-32GB RAM, AVX2.

 The model is not a monolith.
 Model weights live in KBs.
 Access to model weight KBs is grant-gated.
 Different users see different model capabilities.
-Each LLM session gets an ephemeral KB subtree for scratch work, addressed with negative IDs that never collide with global data.
+Each LLM session gets an session KB subtree for scratch work, addressed with negative IDs that never collide with global data.

 ---